planimation/documentation/docs/ap_guide.md

 An Animation Profile (AP) is a user-written PDDL file which tells the Visualiser how a Domain is to be visualised.
 Each Animation Profile corresponds to one Domain.

-Essentially, the AP provides a set of visual objects ("shapes") within the domain, along with a set of mappings from Predicates to animation behaviours.
+Essentially, the AP provides a set of visual objects ("visual") within the domain, along with a set of mappings from Predicates to animation behaviours.

 ## Scope